How to Clean and Lubricate Brake Calipers on a Motorcycle

 How often should you clean and lubricate brake calipers?

 Keeping your brake calipers clean and well-lubricated is important to ensure optimal braking performance.
-Your calipers may need to be cleaned and lubricated every ride or as little as once a month, depending on your riding style.
+Depending on your riding style, your calipers may need to be cleaned and lubricated every ride or as little as once a month.

-If you ride in dusty or muddy conditions, it is a good idea to clean your brake calipers after each ride.
+If you ride in dusty or muddy conditions, cleaning your brake calipers after each ride is a good idea.
 If you only ride on paved roads, you can probably get away with cleaning them once a month.

-When cleaning your brake calipers, use a non-abrasive cleaner and a soft brush.
-You don't want to damage the finish on your calipers.
+Use a non-abrasive cleaner and a soft brush when cleaning your brake calipers.
+You don’t want to damage the finish on your calipers.
 Once they are clean, dry them completely before applying any lubricant.

 It is best to use a dedicated brake caliper grease for lubricating your calipers.
 This grease is designed not to degrade under high temperatures as regular greases can.
 Apply a small amount of grease to all moving parts of the caliper, including the piston and sliding surfaces.